 So really the theme of my life has been, go out and explore the world, then return to Colorado for safety and reassurance…

-The crowning glory of my love for Colorado has been our move six years ago down to the foothills west of Walsenburg.
-With an astounding view of the Spanish Peaks and the Sangre de Cristo Mountains, out in the country, far from all people noise, that’s the Colorado I love best!
-I have climbed peaks, run rivers. even biked a few off-road trails, but now I’m happy just looking outside and dreaming of past adventures…
+The crowning glory of my love for Colorado has been our move almost seven years ago down to the foothills west of Walsenburg.
+Out in the country, with an astounding view of the Spanish Peaks and the Sangre de Cristo Mountains, far from all the people noise, that’s the Colorado I love best!
+I have climbed peaks, run rivers, even biked a few off-road trails, but now I’m happy just looking outside and dreaming of past adventures…

 “The world is full of magical things, patiently waiting for our senses to grow sharper.” – W.B.
 YEATS